TheaQG/SusWG_surveyAnalysis/README.md

 This is the repository for emission invetoring of the Department of Environmental Science business travels.

+### Overview of the repository
+- csv: Contains the data (mainly .csv files) used in the emission inventory
+- figures: Contains code and figures generated in the emission inventory (so far only the map of the travels)
+- create_destination_files.py: Script for creating the destination files ((lat, lon)coordinates for locations in survey) for the national_travels_emissions.py and international_travels_emissions.py scripts.
+- international_travels_emissions.py: Script for calculating the emissions from international travels
+- national_travels_emissions.py: Script for calculating the emissions from national travels
+- SurveyAnalysis_BusinessTravel.py: ???
+- SurveyAnalysis_BusinessTravel_maps.py: Script for creating the map of the travels
+- suswg_env.yaml: Environment file for setting up the environment for running the scripts
+- utils.py: Utility functions used in the emission inventory (Haversine distance calculation and OSRRM request)
+- README.md: This file

+### Setting up the environment
 To be able to run the national_travels_emissions.py and international_travels_emissions.py scripts, you need to set up a osrm (Open Source Routing Machine) backend.
 The scripts use the OSRM backend to calculate the distance between two points.
 The distance is used to calculate the emissions from the travels.

 1. Install Docker (e.g. from https://www.docker.com/products/docker-desktop) to avoid the need to install the osrm backend on your local machine.